Trust-Machines/bitcoin-funding/README.md

 ## Functional Requirements

-1. As a user, I can read the value proposition of BallotBox (above the fold)
+1. As a user, I can read the value proposition of Orangefund.us (above the fold)

 #### Acceptance Criteria
 After visiting the homepage, I can read about Bitcoin Funds.